Erlemar/Erlemar.github.io/README.md

 # Data science portfolio by Andrey Lukyanenko

 This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.
+A separate category is for separate projects.

+## Stand-alone projects.

+### Handwritten digit recognition

+This is my own project using image recognition methods in practice.
+This is a site (also works on mobile) where user can draw a digit, and machine learning models (FNN and CNN) will try to recognize it.
+After than models can use the drawn digit for training to improve their accuracy.Live version is [here](https://digits-draw-recognize.herokuapp.com/).
+The code can be found [here](https://github.com/Erlemar/digit-draw-recognize).

 ## Classification problems.